-Code Section 162(m) limits to \$1 million annually the amount that can be deducted by a publicly held corporation for compensation paid to any of its top five executives (as indicated in the Summary Compensation Table for that year), unless the compensation in excess of \$1 million is performance based or meets certain other conditions.
-The Company has qualified the 1973 Plan as a performance based plan with respect to grants of options made at fair market value, and adopted the (1) senior executive incentive compensation plan and (2) performance unit plan, payments under which are intended to qualify as performance based compensation, but decided not to amend the Company's incentive compensation plan.
+Section 162(m) of the Internal Revenue Code of 1986, as amended ("Code") limits to \$1 million annually the amount that can be deducted by a publicly held corporation for compensation paid to any of its top five executives (as indicated in the Summary Compensation Table for that year), unless the compensation in excess of \$1 million is performance based or meets certain other conditions.
+The Company has qualified the 1973 Plan as a performance based plan with respect to grants of options made at fair market value, and adopted the Senior Executive Plan, payments under which are intended to qualify as performance based compensation, but decided not to amend the Company's short-term incentive compensation plan.

-The Compensation Committee believes that the total direct compensation package consisting of base salary, bonus, stock options and performance units, is appropriate for the Company's executive officers and other executives, on the basis of competitive practice, along with the Company's performance against established short- and long-term financial performance goals.
+The Compensation Committee believes that the total direct compensation package consisting of base salary, bonus, and stock options, is appropriate for the Company's executive officers and other executives, on the basis of competitive practice, along with the Company's performance against established short- and long-term financial performance goals.